Shikiso/Cyber-Sec-Notes/Networking/IKE.md

 SAs are negotiated by the IKE process ISAKMP on behalf of IPsec, which needs encryption keys for operation.
 This is done when the SA lifetime expires.
 A Diffie-Hellman exchange can be performed for addition security.

 Quick mode provides Relay Protection through exchange of nonces.
 A new Diffie-Hellman exchange is created with each Quick Mode.

+Phase 2 is everything that is private such as building the routing and network communications between private networks.
+(Essential LAN to LAN stuff)